-Accounts relating to acquisitions and investments, as well as major transactions and accounting issues, are discussed and regularly reconciled with Ratos's auditor.
-In parallel with the annual evaluation, which is described on page > 57, impairment testing is performed for each company.
+Accounts relating to acquisitions and investments as well as major transactions and accounting issues are discussed and regularly reconciled with Ratos's auditor.
+Impairment testing is performed for each company during the fourth quarter, which is also reviewed by Ratos's auditors.